christopherMURMU/PowerBi_project_AdventureWorks/README.md

 Geographical Analysis:
 This dashboard helps stakeholders analyze geographical sales trends, identify key markets, and optimize logistics strategies for efficient order fulfillment and growth.

-You can see the comprehensive analysis of my project here: https://sites.google.com/view/christophermurmupowerbiproject/home?authuser=1
+You can see the complete explanation of my project here: https://sites.google.com/view/christophermurmupowerbiproject/home?authuser=1